-Christian Sewing became a member of our Management Board on January 1, 2015, and he was appointed Chairman of the Management Board with effect from April 8, 2018.
-He is responsible on the Management Board according to its Business Allocation Plan for Communications & Corporate Social Responsibility (CSR), Research and Group Audit.
-Since July 2019 he is responsible for the newly created Corporate Bank and Investment Bank.
-Until July 2019 he was responsible for Asset Management (AM) and the bank's Europe, Middle East, Africa (EMEA) Region and the bank's business in the Americas Region until December 2019.
+Christian Sewing became a member of our Management Board on January 1, 2015, and Chairman of the Management Board with effect from April 8, 2018.
+He is responsible on the Management Board for Communications & Corporate Social Responsibility (CSR), Research and Group Audit as well as for the Corporate Bank and the Investment Bank.